-To sum-up, we hope that our program will be useful in applications of nonlinear techniques to analyze real time series as well as artificial time series.
+To sum-up, we hope that our program will be useful in applications of nonlinear techiques to analyze real time series as well as artificial time series.
 This work represents the first step of nonlinear time series analysis, that it is becomes meaningful when considering ulterior stages on the analysis as prediction, and when for some applications the time represents a crucial factor.
-This work is based on the paper that was presented in the WCE 2010 [22].